ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 -bash-4.2$
 ```

 Now you have a new file called myProg01.cpp that is a copy of sample01.cpp.
-Open it up in a text editor (we suggest emacs, and our instructions will use emacs) and make the following changes:
+Open it up in a text editor and make the following changes:

 <ol>
 <li>Change the comment at the top of the file so that it says // myProg01.cpp</li>
-<li>Change the second line of the file, replacing my name with yours</li>
+<li>Change the second line of the file to be of the format "Author: your name"</li>
 <li>Change the for loop as follows:

 * Instead of initializing to 1, initialize to n
 * Instead of testing <code>i&lt;=n</code>, test whether <code>i&gt;0</code>
 * Instead of changing i by incrementing with <code>i++</code>, change it by decrementing with <code>i--</code>
 * Remove the printing of "i=" each time.
 Instead just print the number.
 And Instead of printing a newlne after each number, just print one space.
 We do that by changing <code>cout &lt;&lt; "i=" &lt;&lt; i &lt;&lt; endl;</code> to <code> cout &lt;&lt; i &lt;&lt; " ";</code>
 * Add a line that prints a newline at the very end, just after the for loop is over, but BEFORE the <code>return 0;</code> statement.
-That line of code is <code>cout &lt;&lt; endl;</code>
 </li>
 </ol>